modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ## Connect equations

-There are no `connect` equations in Flat Modelica.
+There are no `connect` equations in Base Modelica.

 To make this possible, a new builtin function `realParameterEqual` is provided.
 The two arguments to `realParameterEqual` must be `Real` parameter expressions, and the result is a `Boolean` (of variability determined from the arguments as usual).